 Tokens and virtual assets are used but not widely.
 This is because until recently there has been no regulation in Russia and, in general, the government attitude to virtual assets was negative.
 In the last few years, several laws have been adopted to govern the use of tokens, virtual and other crypto-assets.
 At present, this legislation requires the token and other virtual assets issuers to localize in Russia to be able to issue and market their products to Russian customers.
-We are not aware of purely Russian projects in this sphere as the applicable laws and regulations in Russian are new and untested.
+Purely Russian projects in this sphere are still rare as the applicable laws and regulations in Russian are new and untested.
+There has been a case where a Russian commercial bank provided a loan to a Russian borrower with Waves tokens used as collateral.
+So-called Non-Fungible Tokens (NFT) are becoming widely known in Russia.
+Reportedly, a Russian arts museum is considering whether to use NFTs; and a Russian artist considers auctioning his paintings via NFTs.

-There are few examples when Russian companies consider issuing asset-backed tokens but in other jurisdictions.
-Notable examples of proposed token issuances include Atomyze and Tokentrust, projects by Russia's metal producing giant Norilsk Nickel for palladium and other metals -backed tokens; and Russian diamond mining company and a world's leading diamond producer Alrosa's diamond-backed tokens announced by a Singapore Diamundi Pte.
+There are also few examples when Russian companies

+consider issuing asset-backed tokens but in other jurisdictions.
+Notable examples of proposed token issuances include Atomyze and Tokentrust, projects by Russia's metal producing giant Norilsk Nickel for palladium and other metals - backed tokens; and Russian diamond mining company and a world's leading diamond producer Alrosa's diamond-backed tokens announced by a Singapore Diamundi Pte.